-WHS was able to purchase two weather stations with money received from our local BJ's Club as their 2015-16 Adopt-A-School recipient!
+Whitehouse School was able to purchase two weather stations with money received from our local BJ's Club through its Adopt-A-School Program.
 Our weather station data is tracked by students on Excel spreadsheets in computer class.
-All grade levels will now have the opportunity to discuss and examine data from the weather stations either in computer class and/or science class.
+All grade levels now have the opportunity to discuss and examine data from the weather stations either in computer class and/or science class.